 - Beach 6km

 Pricing & Availability

 Great Things to Do Near Villa Eloi

-Explore the little streets of the Vieux Ville (old town) where you will discover the impressive cathedral as well as the Picasso museum, housed in the Chateau Grimaldi.
+Explore the little streets of the Vieille Ville (old town) where you will discover the impressive cathedral as well as the covered marketplace, and the Picasso museum, housed in the Chateau Grimaldi.
+Pause for lunch in one of the many pavements cafés or restaurants.
 Then follow the coast road around the headland, to admire the fancy yachts in the marina as well as the more humble fishing boats with their nets piled up on the quay.